Jean Adhémar: Career

 articles, books, and catalogues, and was considered one of the world's foremost experts on prints (with a predilection for the 19th century).

-Adhémar was the editor of the Gazette des Beaux-Arts until his death, and was the founder of the Nouvelles de l'Estampe (1963).
+Adhémar was the editor of the Gazette des Beaux-Arts until his death, and was the founder, in 1963, of the Nouvelles de l'Estampe, a scholarly journal on prints.
+Adhémar was a professor at the École du Louvre and at the Université libre de Bruxelles.